Thyroid Cancer

 Therapy with radioactive iodine requires massive doses of a radioactive source of iodine.

-In order to kill any residual healthy thyroid tissue, as well as microscopic areas of thyroid cancer that were not removed during surgery, radioactive iodine therapy is also used after thyroidectomy.
+To kill any residual healthy thyroid tissue, as well as microscopic areas of thyroid cancer that were not removed during surgery, radioactive iodine therapy is also used after thyroidectomy.
 Thyroid cancer returning after treatment or spreading to other parts of the body can also be treated with radioactive iodine treatment.

 Treatment with radioactive iodine comes as a capsule or liquid you swallow.
 Thyroid cells and thyroid cancer cells mainly take up radioactive iodine, but there is a low chance of other cells in the body being harmed.